 What can I do?

-- Compression garments will reduce discomfort during rest and rehabilitation.
+- Compression garments may help reduce discomfort during rest and rehabilitation;

 It is recommended that through liaison with your physiotherapist that you engage in an active rehabilitation programme with to strengthen and stabilize the groin.
 The main aim of rehabilitation would be to address any muscle imbalances that would have led to this condition.
 As with any muscle rehabilitation, strengthening can take up to 12 weeks to make a significant effect and therefore recovery from this type of injury can be longer than most.

 Osteitis pubis is usually a chronic condition which can develop slowly over a period of time..
 The groin may therefore take a while to heal, but be patient, continue to do your exercises, and follow guidance from your physiotherapist.

 Return to full sport usually takes three to nine months.
 It is essential that the injury is managed appropriately and that you are committed to completing the rehabilitation programme to ensure a full recovery.